tnkuehne/LACE/README.md

 The title is concise and action-oriented, clearly conveying the page's purpose.
 The header features a gradient background and the LACE logo, creating a modern, professional appearance and establishing brand identity.
 This creates a strong first impression and reinforces the brand's credibility.

 ##### Courses Section:
 Three courses target different user groups: non-technical practitioners, managers, and legal professionals.
-Each course is presented as a card with a title, short description, and a "Learn More" button, allowing easy scanning and quick access to relevant information.
+Each course is presented as a card with a title, a short description, and a "Learn More" button, allowing easy scanning and quick access to relevant information.
 The card layout enhances user experience by facilitating quick scanning and easy interaction.

 ##### Publications Section:
 Scientific publications are listed vertically with icons for easy identification, ensuring a simple and intuitive browsing experience.
 Listing key scientific publications provides access to credible sources, establishing trust and authority.

 ##### Footer Section:
 The footer includes branding, relevant links, sponsor information, and a copyright notice.
-The consistent color scheme and fonts ensure a cohesive look.
+The consistent colour scheme and fonts ensure a cohesive look.
 Including branding and sponsor information adds legitimacy and transparency, while relevant links improve navigation and access to additional resources.

 #### Courses Overview